goeiebook/creativelab/README.md

 ---

-I'd been in the coffee shop for an hour, and now it was time to leave.
-I packed up and starting walking to a different shop.
-The route passes through a park.
+Now I'd been in the coffee shop for an hour, and according to decorum it was time to leave.
+I packed up and walked to a different shop.
+The route cuts through a park.
 Spring was in the air.
 People were out.
 Two kids were trying to throw a boomerang.
 Clearly they did not know what they were doing.
 "This thing sucks!" said one.
 I approached them, somewhat uncharacteristically, and said "Could I show you how to throw that?"
 They handed it over.
-I hadn't thrown a boomerang in a long time.
-I said so, aloud, in case of embarassment.
-I threw it.
+I said aloud I hadn't thrown a boomerang in a long time.
+Then I threw it.
 It went in a perfect arc, and I caught it.
 I'd never caught a boomerang before.
 "Wow!" said the kids.
 I hand the boomerang back, "Now you try."
 The kid copies my technique and it flies out in a beautiful wide arc, curving up and around --- and then gets stuck high in tree.

 ---

-Experimentation would be a lot easier if the copy-paste-copy-paste routine could be avoided.
+A whole set of new possibilities circled in mind.
+Animations could be made without having to use the clumsy Google Creative Lab 5 UI.
+But, this manual copy-pasting was very tiring and slow.
+Experimentation would be easier if the workflow was more automatic.
 The dev console's command prompt can help in this regard.
 A series of commands like this, for example, will erase all the shapes:

 ```javascript
 var boardStateString = window.localstorage.getItem('boardStates');